KDE/documentation-docs-krita-org/reference_manual/filters/colors.rst

        From left to right: original image; expanded image with unrestricted distance; expanded image with restricted distance.

 Transparency Behavior
-    This option allows to choose if the alpha channel should be also expanded or remain untouched.
+    This option allows control over whether the alpha channel should also be expanded or remain untouched.

     .. figure:: /images/filters/propagate_colors_03.png
        :align: center

-       From left to right: the original image; the expanded image with expanded alpha channel; the expanded image preserving the alpha channel (note that it looks like the original one, although the color components were actually propagated into the transparent areas); the previous expanded image after applying a levels filter that makes the transparent areas semi-opaque to clearly see how the colors were truly propagated.
+       From left to right: the original image; the expanded image with expanded alpha channel; the expanded image preserving the alpha channel (note that it looks like the original one, although the color components were actually propagated into the transparent areas); image demonstrating the behavior of the previous example by applying a levels filter that makes the transparent areas semi-opaque to clearly see how the colors were truly propagated.